 PHL 303 History and Philosophy of Science (same as HON 304 and SCI 303) 3 hours Presents the historical and philosophical development in selected areas of the natural sciences, from antiquity to the modern age.
 Addresses how people from various cultures and societies have contributed to the body of knowledge encompassed by the natural sciences and how this knowledge is beneficial to people over a broad range of disciplines.
 Offered spring semester, even years.
 PHL 313 Christian Ethics (same as THE 313) Studies Biblical principles for personal and societal conduct.
 Examines contemporary cultural issues like abortion, capital punishment, sexual relationships, and war in the light of Biblical teachings.
 Prerequisites: BIB 113 and 123 or BIB 143.
 Offered fall semester, even years.
 3 hours PHL 323 Comparative Religions (same as THE 323) Provides a historical and descriptive introduction to the major religions of the world.
 Attention is given to comparing major non- Christian religions to orthodox Christianity.
 Offered spring semester, even years.
 3 hours PHL 373 Bioethics (same as NUR 373) Focuses on principles and theories of ethics in healthcare, examining the ethical issues raised by modern advances in healthcare and biological research.
 Both philosophical and theological approaches to ethics are discussed.
 Attention is given to the study of cases likely to be encountered by today's health care providers.
 Prerequisite: Admission to the ASN or BSN program or consent of instructor.
 Offered spring semester, second 8 weeks.
-3 hours PHYSIC AL SCIENCE Special Top vics and Advanced Topics courses are offered on occasion to meet spec ial needs of students .
-These variable credit-hour courses are offered at all levels (191, 291, 3 91, 491).
-PHS 103 Survey of Physical Science This course introduces the non-science major to a survey of 4 hours
+3 hours PHYSIC AL SCIENCE pics and Advanced Topics courses are offered on occasion to meet speci 5.
+These variable credit-hour courses are offered at all levels (191, 291, 39 or students .
+These variable credit-flour courses are offered at an levels (191, 291, 5) , 4 71).
+PHS 103 Survey of Physical Science 4 hours